DS 4 hatchback review

 In-depth reviews

-The DS 4 E-Tense is available with a range of powertrains that consist of petrol, diesel and plug-in hybrid options.
-However, DS is set to become an electric-only brand by 2024, so it’s likely the combustion engines will slowly be phased out in favour of electrified units.
+The DS 4 is available with a range of powertrains that consist of petrol, diesel, mild-hybrid and plug-in hybrid options.
+However, DS is set to become an electric-only brand in the coming years, so it’s likely combustion engines will slowly be phased out in favour of electrified units.

 In typical DS fashion, the interior looks fantastic.
 The tall dashboard sweeps uninterrupted over two crisp screens, while the chrome beltline makes the car feel wider and helps to hide the air vents.
 A third screen in front of the shrunken gear selector can be configured to control your most used functions.
 The materials used feel very upmarket and we like that it feels quite different to its German rivals.
 Practicality is decent too, with a bigger boot than the A-Class and Volkswagen Golf.